FourjsGenero/fgl_apache_poi/README.md

 Illustrates how you can fit to page an existing spreadsheet.
 It takes two arguments, an existing filename and a new filename, and will save the existing file using the new filename having modified it to fit to 1 page.
 With the example, fgl_excel_fit_to_page.xlsx is the original, fgl_excel_fit_to_page2.xlsx has been modified to print to 1x1 page, to verify go File->Print and note the appearance in the preview.

+### fgl_excel_pivot

+Illustrates how you can create a Pivot table.
+It involves two sheets, one sheet with columnar data, and the second sheet that has a pivot table added with one column assigned to columns of the pivot table, one column assigned to rows of the pivot table, and summing a third column (Qty).

+There is something odd with this example, this line CALL pt.getCTPivotTableDefinition().getPivotFields().getPivotFieldArray(idx).setSortType(STFieldSortType.ASCENDING) is commented out of the pivot_table_add_row and pivot_table_add_column as well as the line -- IMPORT JAVA org.openxmlformats.schemas.spreadsheetml.x2006.main.STFieldSortType.
+This is because the jar lib ooxml-schemas-1.4.jar is required and that is not part of the Apache POI download.
+See comments such as https://stackoverflow.com/questions/38470735/how-do-you-sort-pivot-table-data-using-the-apache-poi-library-in-java

+If you want to sort the columns and rows, uncomment these 3 lines and find and download the ooxml-schemas jar

 ## Other Notes

 Have a look at http://poi.apache.org/components/spreadsheet/quick-guide.html#DataFormats for examples of methods will need to add to do certain things in Excel